Nonparametric Multi-shape Modeling with Uncertainty Quantification: Shape and Parameterizations

 \section{Shape and Parameterizations}

-As mentioned in Section \ref{sec:ClosedCurves}, there is a distinction between closed curves and their shapes, and a few notes are necessary with respect to the distinction.
-First, when modeling a single closed curve, we can use the phrase "closed curve" and "shape" interchangeably, noting that the observed closed curve is a representative element of its shape equivalence class.
-The distinction is more important when considering multiple curves: discussion of shape within this paper implies that closed curves (i.e., their estimates from GP fitting) have been registered under the elastic shape metric.

-In this paper, closed curves are functions $\mathbf{f}:\mathcal{S}^1 \rightarrow \mathbb{R}^2$.
+Mathematically, there is a distinction between closed curves and their shapes.
+Closed curves are functions $\mathbf{f}:\mathcal{S}^1 \rightarrow \mathbb{R}^2$.
 Shape can be defined in numerous ways, depending on how curves are represented.
 For this paper, we follow the definition ascribed by elastic shape analysis literature \citep{srivESA}, where shape is a mathematical representation of a curve which is invariant to translation, scale, rotation, and curve parameterization.
-This is an extension of landmark shape spaces \citep{kendall_shape,bookstein_shape,dryden2016statistical}, which do not consider parameterization, as shape is represented by finite point sets.
+This is an extension of landmark shape spaces \citep{kendall_shape,dryden2016statistical}, which do not consider parameterization, as shapes are represented by finite point sets.
 More formally, the shape of curve $\mathbf{f}$ is an equivalence class, containing all curves which only differ by one of the above shape-preserving transformations.
 The elastic shape space $\mathcal{S}$ is the set of all such equivalence classes.
 The left panel of Figure \ref{fig:sameshape} shows an example of four closed curves (representing deer from the MPEG-7 dataset) which belong to the same equivalence class (i.e., have identical shape) in $\mathcal{S}$.

+Curve parameterizations are important for defining shape, as they drive the matching of features across curves.
 The middle panel show two different deer curves parameterized by arc-length.
 Note that the legs are not correctly matched to each other, as these features occur at different arc-length parameter values along the two curves.
-The right panel shows correspondences between the same two deer from the middle panel when curve parameterizations are induced by the elastic metric.
+The right panel shows correspondences between the same two deer when curve parameterizations are induced by the elastic metric.
 Note that this appropriately matches the aforementioned legs, and in general results in a more apt comparison between the two deer.